Saranga7/diffex_bbc/README.md

 ### 2. Diff-Ex training

+#### Diff-Ex training on unmanaged cluster

 Go back to the parent directory

 ```
 cd ..
 ```

+The `examples` folder contains `run_bbbc.py`; copy that example file to the parent repo where you are.

-Modifications in training steps, name of the model, triggering classifier loss, number of annealing steps, weight of classifier loss, etc. can be made in the `run_bbc.py`, `templates.py`, and `config.py` (for all the hyperparameters). `templates.py` calls the `TrainConfig` class from `config.py` and overrides certain variables. `run_bbc.py` calls the `bbc_autoenc()` configuration and can further override.
+Modifications in training steps, name of the model, triggering classifier loss, number of annealing steps, weight of classifier loss, etc. can be made in the `run_bbbc.py`, `templates.py`, and `config.py` (for all the hyperparameters). `templates.py` calls the `TrainConfig` class from `config.py` and overrides certain variables. `run_bbbc.py` calls the `bbbc_autoenc()` configuration and can further override.

 Mandatorily, the path of the trained classifier weight has to be assigned to `classifier_path` in `config.py` and also to `classifier_path` inside the `BeatGANsAutoencModel` class that is located in `model/unet_autoenc.py`.

 Also change the `wandb` project name and entity, and login credentials to your own wandb account.
-This is done in `experiment.py`.

-Run Diff-Ex training on BBBC021 dataset.
+Run Diff-Ex training on BBBBC021 dataset.

 ```
-python run_bbc.py
+python run_bbbc.py
 ```